chocolatey/choco-wiki/Installation-Licensed.md

 ### How Do I Install The Trial Edition?

-If you've received a trial license, you will also receive a link to download a recent version of the `chocolatey.extension` package.
-You will not be able to install or upgrade the licensed edition through regular means.
-Chocolatey may add the licensed source, but your license will not be recognized on the server.
+If you've received a trial license, you will also receive a link to download a recent version of the `chocolatey.extension` package. ***You will not be able to install or upgrade the licensed edition through regular means.
+Chocolatey may add the licensed source, but your license will not be recognized on the server.***

- * Follow all of the instructions above except the `choco upgrade chocolatey.extension` command, that will not work with the trial license as the license will not be recognized by the licensed source.
- * Instead download the `chocolatey.extension` (licensed package) from the provided download link location and remember where you saved it.
+ 1. Install a recent version of Chocolatey (0.10.8+) - `choco upgrade chocolatey` (due to a tight integration, `chocolatey.extension` may need a newer version than what is listed here).
+ 1. You received a license file in email. **That email also contains links to download licensed nupkgs.** If you received the license file from another party but not the email, please ask them to forward it over to you as you will need it.
+ 1. Obtain the `chocolatey.license.xml` and download the licensed nupkgs from the locations noted in the trial license email to a local folder.
+Note this location, you will need it later.
+ 1. Open PowerShell.exe as an administrative shell.
+You can type Windows Key + X + A (and when that comes up if it is cmd.exe, simply type `powershell` to get into it).
+ 1. In PowerShell, run `New-Item $env:ChocolateyInstall\license -Type Directory -Force` - this creates the license directory.
+Alternatively, you can put the license in your user profile directory, e.g. `"C:\Users\YourUserName\chocolatey.license.xml"`, however we only recommend you do this for Professional licenses as for other licensing you may need it to be recognized by multiple users.
+ 1. Now place that license file in that license folder.
+You can do this manually, or you can adapt this PowerShell command - `Copy-Item <c:\path\>chocolatey.license.xml $env:ChocolateyInstall\license\chocolatey.license.xml -Force`.
+(See image below)
+ 1. Verify the license file is set properly.
+In PowerShell, run `type $env:ChocolateyInstall\license\chocolatey.license.xml.` If that returns something, it means you are good to go.
+If not, something is misspelled or misplaced somewhere.
- * Now run this command: `choco upgrade chocolatey.extension --pre --source c:\folder\where\downloaded\nupkg\resides` (or you can use `install` instead of `upgrade`). **Note**: Source location is not `--source c:\downloads\chocolatey.extension.1.8.1.nupkg`, it is `--source c:\downloads`.
+ 1. Run this command: `choco upgrade chocolatey.extension --pre --source c:\folder\where\downloaded\nupkg\resides` (or you can use `install` instead of `upgrade`). **Note**: Source location is not `--source c:\downloads\chocolatey.extension.1.8.1.nupkg`, it is `--source c:\downloads`.
+You will see an error you can safely ignore.
+ 1. That's it!
+You are good to go.

+See the difference between the trial install here and [a fully licensed edition](#how-do-i-install-the-licensed-edition) (also see the pictures above).

 #### Notes on the Trial Version